coocoo1112/6830Project/readme.md

 ```
 -to get a plot of a dataset, cd into BaoTest folder and run
 ```
-python data_utils.py --v [dataset name to visualize] --q [if you want to filter out values less than a quantile for yes, type in True]
+python data_utils.py --v [dataset name to visualize] --q [if you want to filter out values less than a quantile, type in True for yes]
 ```

 -to make a dataset more uniform, cd into BaoTest folder and run